Back To Top

 Although echinaceas aren't late summer flowers, meaning they won't be around later in the year, they can sometimes provide a second round of flowering.

-If you really want long lasting blooms from your echinacea, Lucie suggests picking the right variety.
+If you really want long-lasting blooms from your echinacea, Lucie recommends finding the best spot in your garden for them.

 Emily joined woman&home as a staff writer after finishing her MA in Magazine Journalism from City University in 2023.
 After writing various health and news content, she now specialises in lifestyle, covering unique cleaning hacks, gardening how-tos, and everything to help your houseplants thrive.